zackarymeadows/UFO_Sightings/README.md

 The purpose of this project was to create a simple way for alien enthusiasts to analyze UFO sightings based on specific filters.

 ## How to use this website.
-To review UFO sightings based on a certain date, city, country, etc.. please enter your search terms in the appropriate field and click the button labeled "Filter Table"
+To review UFO sightings based on a certain date, city, country, etc.. please enter your search terms in the appropriate field and press enter on you keyboard.
+Upon hitting enter, your page will refresh with the filtered reults.
-Upon clicking the button, the table will be reformatted to only show results matching your search terms.

 ![alt text](https://github.com/zackarymeadows/UFOs/blob/main/search_boxes.png)